-Since each Constituent Platform must have AML and KYC procedures in place, and anyone intending to trade on that platform must complete the KYC on-boarding process, each of the Constituent Platforms has information that identifies anyone who makes a trade on that platform, meaning that no trades are anonymous or 'pseudonymous.''
-58 As a result of such AML and KYC procedures, together with the data sharing agreements that each of the Constituent Platforms enters into with CME, the CME and the Exchange will be able to ascertain all necessary information about any suspicious trades on each of the Constituent Platforms, including the identity of the customer(s) placing such trades.
+that identifies anyone who makes a trade on that platform, meaning that no trades are anonymous or "pseudonymous."
+65 As a result of such AML and KYC procedures, together with the data sharing agreements that each of the Constituent Platforms enters into with CME, the CME and the Exchange will be able to ascertain all necessary information about any suspicious trades on each of the Constituent Platforms, including the identity of the customer(s) placing such trades.